 Choosing the Right CMS

-Using a Content Management System (or CMS) to built out your website is a great way to take control of your content.
+Using a Content Management System (or CMS) to build your website is a great way to take control of your content.
 CMSs allow users to login to a user-friendly administrative interface and manage web content without any programming knowledge.
 Entire websites are built every day, without the creator ever touching a line of code.
 All-in-one platforms such as Squarespace and Wix offer hosting as well as what-you-see-is-what-you-get editors, providing an even easier way to quickly get a site up and running.
 So which is the right choice for you?

 If you want to do the work yourself, have no experience with web design, and seek a quick & dirty solution, all-in-one services like Wix are worth considering.
 They offer little in the way of customization, but are hard to top in the convenience category.
 If you are willing to get your hands a little dirty, however, I recommend signing up for web hosting, and using a package installer to get a CMS such as WordPress installed with just a few clicks.
 It takes a little more work, but opens up a world of flexibility that all-in-one services cannot offer.